NumericalMax/Randomized-Matrix-Product/README.md

 ![alt text](https://github.com/NumericalMax/RandomizedMatrixProduct/blob/master/images/run_0.png)
 ![alt text](https://github.com/NumericalMax/RandomizedMatrixProduct/blob/master/images/run_1.png)

+# Compiler
+Note that for compilation g++ compiler with c++11 standard is used.

 # TODO:
-- Implementation of the random sampling by the given probability vector A_row.
-  By now there is only uniform sampling implemented, i.e. not the sampling proposed in the paper.
 - Free dynamic memory in for loop!

 # Author
 Max Kapsecker, 2018: Remark, that there is always room for optimization.
 The Code can certainly be optimized in terms of time and space efficiency.
 Feel free to report any mistake to: max.kapsecker@tum.de